 Low Cost / Free Clinics:

 - Needy Meds – Needy Meds helps people find medical care that can be heavily discounted or even free depending on your income.

 - US Health Resources And Services Administration (HRSA) – The HRSA will connect you with a health center that provides care to millions of patients regardless of their ability to pay.

-- The National Association Of Free And Charitable Clinics – As the name suggests, the NAFCC’s mission is to ensure that the medically underserved have access to affordable quality health care.
+- The National Association Of Free And Charitable Clinics – As the name suggests, the NAFCC’s mission is to ensure that the medically underserved can access affordable quality health care.